allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Level II: Upon the accumulation of three level I infractions, project managers and the instructor will issue a formal level II infraction.

-:heavy_exclamation_mark: TODO: Add an action to be taken for the level II infraction
+:heavy_exclamation_mark: TODO: Add an action to be taken for the level II infraction out of class office meeting to try to resolve issue and why it is still happening including all people involved

 * Level III A Level III infraction will be given to an individual who has accumulated five Level I infractions.